 Why are we shy about sex?

-What scares me the most is the sheer number of such girls all over the country who are told to wait for marriage before they know anything about sex.
+What scares me the most is the sheer number of girls all over the country who are told to wait for marriage before they learn anything about sex.
 Somebody you know might be at the risk of abuse if s/he has limited knowledge of sex.

-Having a sexual relationship with only one person limits your knowledge on what is okay and what is is not okay.
-You must familiarise yourself with the concept of consent before you begin having sexual relations with anyone.
+Having a sexual relationship with only one person limits your knowledge of what is okay and what is not.
+You must familiarize yourself with the concept of consent before becoming sexually active.
+Yes, that consent applies to your significant other or spouse too.

 When we can talk about malnutrition and mental health, why are we so shy to talk about sex?
 What kind of “tradition and culture” are we really talking about?
 And when are we going to grow out of keeping everything behind the curtains and actually start telling our kids about the real world?